dflook/terraform-github-actions/tofu-fmt/README.md

 * `backend_config_file`

   List of OpenTofu backend config files to use, one per line.
-This is used for discovering the OpenTofu version to use, if not otherwise specified.
+This is used for discovering the OpenTofu version to use, if the version is not otherwise specified.
   See [dflook/tofu-version](https://github.com/dflook/terraform-github-actions/tree/main/tofu-version#tofu-version-action) for details.
   Paths should be relative to the GitHub Actions workspace